orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/actions-form-runner.md

 A use case for this is to submit the URL to a local confirmation page.
 The page can then link to the URL provided, and the user can download the PDF.

-*NOTE: We realize that if the URL is sent to a remote server, requiring the session cookie is not ideal.
-We hope to address this in a future release of Orbeon Forms.*
+*NOTE: When the PDF must be sent to a remote service, it is better to send the PDF binary directly using `pdf`.*

 ### Sending a TIFF URL